 Why RERA Shouldn't Have Missed Rental Law

-The Real Estate (Regulation & Development) Act, 2016, was meant to strengthen the property market.
-One of the flaws that experts point out today is the delay in establishing the state regulatory body in various states, most of which are still carrying out their operations manually.
-Besides, the Real Estate (Regulation & Development) Act, 2016, ignored one of the most important aspects of housing – rental market and the law to govern it.
+The Real Estate (Regulation & Development) Act, 2016, is meant to strengthen the property market.
+While delays in establishing state regulatory bodies in various states have had an impact, there are other larger issues that seem to have been overlooked and are hence out of the authority’s jurisdiction.
+The Act has ignored one of the most important aspects of housing – rental market and the law that govern it.
 With buying and renting being equally important in a marketplace like that of India's, the real estate law should have taken this into account.

 Why are rental laws necessary?
 Here are a few reasons:

 Just like in buying, renting is also based on the size of the unit.
 The law mandates that all units should be sold in terms of its carpet area and not super area.
 In leasing, rent is often calculated in terms of the super built up area but it can justly be calculated on the carpet area only if there was a law in place.

 Lack of uniform policy

 There is a lack of uniformity when it comes to leasing in India, especially because various states have their own processes in place.
 The landlord enjoys the power of position and this often leads to the tenant being treating as an underling.
 This could lead to tenant eviction despite agreements.
 According to the Rent Control Act, eviction should only take place if the tenant defaults in his rent payment or sublets without permission or causes nuisance or if the landlord chooses to shift into the premises.

 Discrimination on the basis of caste, creed, race, sexuality, marital status, food preferences and nationality is another flaw in India's rental market.
 This calls for a strong rental law.

 Unlike the real estate law, which is gradually gaining ground and has made homebuyers aware of their rights, most tenants are not aware of the state-specific tenant protection law.